michael-milette/moodle-local_contact/README.md

 This plugin includes support for the English language.
 Additional languages including French are supported if you've installed one or more additional Moodle language packs.

+Some core fields will be different if a language pack is available for your language.
+On a French Moodle site, for example (fielname on English site => fieldname on French site):

+* email => courriel
+* message => message
+* name => nom
+* subject => objet

+So on a French site, you would need to use the French versions of the field names or Contact Form will not recognize them.
+For more information, see the section called [Customizing the form](#customizing-the-form).

+Pro tip: Creating a multi-language Moodle site?
+Use the [FilterCodes](https://moodle.org/plugins/filter_filtercodes) {getstring} tag to populate the correct field name.
+Example:

-If you need a language that is not yet supported, please contribute translations using the Moodle AMOS Translation Toolkit for Moodle at https://lang.moodle.org/
+Note: If no language pack is available for your language, the plugin will default to the English language pack.
+However, if you need a language that is not yet supported, please contribute translations using the Moodle AMOS Translation Toolkit for Moodle at:

+https://lang.moodle.org/

 This plugin has not been tested for right-to-left (RTL) language support.
 If you want to use this plugin with a RTL language and it doesn't work as-is, feel free to prepare a pull request and submit it to the project page at:

 https://github.com/michael-milette/moodle-local_contact